 In any action pursuant to Welfare and Institutions Code sections 300-452, the court may, in an appropriate case and in addition to any counsel appointed for a child or nonminor dependent, appoint a court-appointed special advocate (CASA) to represent the best interests of the child or nonminor dependent who is the subject of the proceedings.
-If the court determines that a child would not benefit from the appointment of counsel pursuant to Welfare and Institutions Code section 317, subdivision (c) and California Rules of Court, rule 5.660(b), the court must appoint a CASA for the child to serve as guardian ad litem.
-The CASA has the same duties and responsibilities as a guardian ad litem and must meet the requirements set forth in California Rules of Court, rule 5.660(f).
-CASA volunteers must be trained by and function under the auspices of Voices for Children, the court-appointed special advocate program formed and operated under the guidelines established by the National Court Appointed Special Advocate Association, Welfare and Institutions Code sections 100-109, and California Rules of Court, rule 5.655 and 5.660.
+The CASA has the same duties set forth in Welfare and Institutions Code sections 102-107 and California Rules of Court, rule 5.655(h), and must meet the requirements set forth in California Rules of Court, rule 5.655(d)-(g).
+CASA volunteers must be trained by and function under the auspices of Voices for Children, the court-appointed special advocate program formed and operated under the guidelines established by the National Court Appointed Special Advocate Association, Welfare and Institutions Code sections 100-109, and California Rules of Court, rules 5.655 and 5.660.